Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

-where $V^{\text{CMES}}$ is a constrained minimized energy surface (CMES) associated with the amplitude part $| A \rangle$.
+where $V^{\text{CMES}}$ is the constrained minimized energy surface associated with amplitude part $| A \rangle$.
 It can also be viewed as an effective potential energy surface that includes not only the potential energy but also the quantum delocalization kinetic energy.
-Eq.~\ref{eqn:eom}, together with $\dd \langle\hat{\bm{x}}\rangle / \dd t = \langle\hat{\bm{p}}\rangle / m$, forms the equations of motion for CMES-MD.
-These equations of motion represent a new way of performing MD simulations that incorporates NQEs.
-They are highly similar in structure to Newton's equations used in conventional MD simulations, with the difference that the time evolution is now on the quantum expectation positions and momenta rather than the classical ones.
+Equation~\ref{eqn:eom}, together with $\dd \langle\hat{\bm{x}}\rangle / \dd t = \langle\hat{\bm{p}}\rangle / m$, forms the equations of motion for CMES-MD.
+These equations of motion present an alternative way of performing MD simulations but with NQEs incorporated.
+They are highly similar in structure to Newton's equations used in conventional MD simulations, with the difference that the time evolution is now on the quantum expectation values of positions and momenta rather than the classical ones.

 We note that there have been prior works \cite{Ramirez983303,Ramirez993339,Ramirez994456} that arrived at the same equations of motion within the framework of Feynman's path-integral formulation of quantum mechanics.
-Within this framework, the effective potential guides the motion of the ring-polymer centroid, and is claimed to be equal to the zero-temperature limit of the centroid potential for CMD.
-While this set of equations was used to gain insight into the behavior of CMD, its broader potential for practical MD applications was not realized.
-In this work, we derived this set of equations starting from the time-dependent Schr\"odinger equation with the effective potential utilized to guide the motion of the quantum wave function expectation values in the classical phase space.
-Furthermore, this work is the theoretical foundation for our recently published work \cite{Xu224039}, in which we demonstrated that, this framework is especially powerful in real systems with the effective potential obtained from constrained nuclear electronic orbital density functional theory (cNEO-DFT) \cite{Xu20074106, Xu20084107, Xu21244110}.
+Within the path-integral framework, the effective potential guides the motion of the ring-polymer centroid and is claimed to be equal to the zero-temperature limit of the centroid potential for CMD. \cite{Ramirez983303,Ramirez993339} Therefore, it has been used to gain insight into the behavior of CMD.
+In our work presented here, with a formal derivation from the conventional formulation of quantum mechanics, these equations provide a new way of performing classical molecular simulations with the effective potential utilized to guide the classical motion of the quantum expectation values.